 University of the Sciences has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 When choosing a major, University of the Sciences students have several choices to make.
-Scroll down to see a full list of majors offered at University of the Sciences below.
+Scroll down to the bottom of this page to see a full list of majors offered at University of the Sciences.